blue dumpster truck

 • Americans dispose of roughly 28 billion jars and bottles on an annual basis.

 The problem with recycling is not necessarily down to a lack of options throughout this nation’s communities.
-As things currently stand, the vast majority of Americans, 87 percent, have nearby recycling programs for newspapers and containers.
-As far as everyday recycling habits are concerned, improvements in paper recycling have been the most impressive.
-Between 1990 and 2010, the recycling of paper rose by 89%.
+As things currently stand, the vast majority of Americans, 87%, have nearby recycling programs for newspapers and containers.

 Where Your Trash Goes: Composters